JohnnyOhms/JohnnyOhms/README.md

 I've been Learnig to code for 1yr now, looking forward to connect and contribute with other devopers

-* 🌍  I'm based in Uyo Akwaibom
+* 🌍  I'm based at Uyo Akwaibom
 * ✉️  You can contact me at [johnchinweike08@gmail.com](mailto:johnchinweike08@gmail.com)
 * 🧠  I'm learning A New/popular Framework
 * 🤝  I'm open to collaborating on Interesting and open source project